 <flush_interval>

 (Optional) To specify how often the DataSync Agent will flush its temporary files and push to Snowflake if they have not accumulated to the size specified in <file_max_size>.
 Values are entered as whole numbers to represent minutes, such as 10 to represent 10 minutes.
-The default value is 5 for 5 minutes if this configuration is not specified.
+As of Krypton 8.0.11, the default value is 3 for 3 minutes if this configuration is not specified.

 This way, we don't wait too long to push changes if there are no more records to be shared.
 For example, if you share 100 records and your <file_max_size> configuration is 400KB and then 80 records fit within the 400KB, those 80 records will be pushed but the remaining 20 records will stay in the next temporary file until it reaches 400KB.
 This flush interval ensure they get pushed in case there isn't any more sharing done for now, in which case we wouldn't reach 400KB again for some time.